-Most of the previous studies use visual analysis to uncover gender bias in textbooks; however, the study of Emilia et al. (2017) used transitivity system of functional grammar (Halliday & Matthiessen, 2004; 2014) to unpack gender stereotypes.
+Most of the previous studies use visual analysis to uncover gender bias in textbooks; however, the study of Emilia et al. (2017) used transitivity system of functional grammar (Halliday & Matthiessen, 2004, 2014) to unpack gender stereotypes.
 Transitivity in systemic functional grammar serves the ideational metafunction, in which lexico-grammatical elements can be analysed to reveal how the language users represent their experience about the world.
 Despite much attention that gender representation has garnered in other countries all around the world, it has not been researched extensively using transitivity in Indonesia except for the study of Emilia et al. (2017).
 As a result, more rigorous studies need to be conducted.

-With that in mind, this study examine how genders are represented in an English textbook entitled When English Rings a Bell (the fourth edition) by applying transitivity analysis to reveal whether or not gender equality presents.
-No study has specifically examined the fourth edition of the book on the topic of gender representation using Transitivity Analysis (processes, participants and circumstances).
-A previous study of Salsabil (2014) examined the first edition of the book using Transitivity Analysis; however, she did not investigate gender representation in the textbook.
-That leaves a gap to fill.
+With that in mind, this study examine how genders are represented in an English textbook entitled When English Rings a Bell by applying transitivity analysis to unpack whether or not gender equality presents.
+The transitivity system itself consists of processes, participants and circumstances.
 Thus, the research question is as follows: